fractalcactus/banking-framework/README.md

 ### REIMBURSALS
 * REIMBURSALS is for people reimbursing you, so it doesn't get lost in your accounts.
 * It makes it really obvious where the money is coming and going from.
 It also routes your money around the paystream system set up in BILLS
-* If there's money in your bucket then you know you need to do something with it.
+* If there's money in REIMBURSALS then you know you need to do something with it.
 * *e.g you pay for a friend's $30 concert ticket.
 If they paid you back through bills, the payment would get split, into BILLS, SAVINGS and TAX.
 Instead, the money gets spent, and reimbursed in one piece*
 * *eg. I pay for 5 peoples tickets, $20 each on my credit card and mine as well, which costs $120 all up.
 5 people repay me $20 and I transfer $20 from my spending account to REIMBURSALS.
 Then I transfer the 120 from REIMBURSALS on to the credit card in one payment, which matches the original purchase.*

 ### SAVINGS
-* SAVINGS is your 18 month buffer for emergencies and financial security.
+* SAVINGS is your 18 week buffer for emergencies and financial security.
-* Once you have an 18 month mountain piled in SAVINGS, you're ready to invest in a Term Deposit, or buy Shares e.t.c
+* Once you have an 18 week mountain piled in SAVINGS, you're ready to invest in a Term Deposit, or buy Shares e.t.c

 ### TAX
 * TAX ensures you have saved money for paying tax, if you're a contractor.